Because the killer app is us.

 Transitions Are Like Being Lost In The Pacific

 When you f**k up one of them, it’s like you get unmoored.
 You can’t go back but you aren’t going forward either.
 After you’ve f****d up enough of these, it’s like being in a lifeboat in the middle of the Pacific.
 There may be land somewhere, but you can be pretty sure that it’s a long ways away.
 You’ve got limited water, the sun is beating down, and you have to come face-to-face with the fact that you can’t get out of this alive by yourself.
 Even with someone else looking for you, it’s going to take a miracle.
 You are absolutely f****d.
+[Butch, a very high trajectory Work Swan, describes what it feels like to have messed up three consecutive transitions.]

-Sometimes you miss a transition and don’t navigate it properly.
-If you are Mode 7+, the risk of this is incredibly high.
-And let’s be honest here: most people who are reading this and think that they are mode 7 aren’t, and many of the people who are bewildered and why I’m now looking at them in the audience are.
-I run into a very large number of people mode 7 and above, but they are rarely people who want it.
-For good reason, because the higher modes have more chances to screw up a stratum transition (they have more of them) and are less likely to get support through them, since almost no one in power is mode 7 or above.
+(Let’s be honest here: most people who are reading this and think that they are a high trajectory Work Swan aren’t, and many of the people who are bewildered about why I’m now looking at them in the audience are.
+I run into a very large number of unidentified high trajectory people, these Work Swans, and they are rarely want to be.
+For good reason: people in the higher trajectories have more chances to screw up a transition — they have more of them — and are less likely to get support through them, since almost no one in power is in those steeper trajectories.)

 People who miss transitions can often be found at increasingly lower paid positions.
 Once they cross into Str 5, regardless of navigating the transition well or not, they lose the ability to do lower level thinking work.
 But if they haven’t had assistance with the previous transitions (almost no one can manage them alone) they will not be capable of doing Str 5 work, either.
 This leaves low Str 1 work, which can be done by anyone.